gbif/ipt/IPT2ManualNotes.wiki.md

 <hr />
 <h1>Resources</h1>
 <h2>Darwin Core Archive documentation</h2>
 Details about the structure of a Darwin Core Archive, abbreviated DWCA, can be found in the "Text Guide" section of the Darwin Core web site: <a href='http://rs.tdwg.org/dwc/terms/guides/text/'>http://rs.tdwg.org/dwc/terms/guides/text/</a>.
-Further information about the IPT's use of DWCAs can be found on the GBIF IPT Google Code site wiki: (<a href='http://code.google.com/p/gbif-providertoolkit/wiki/DarwinCore'>http://code.google.com/p/gbif-providertoolkit/wiki/DarwinCore</a> ).<br>
+Further information about the IPT's use of DWCAs can be found on [[this|DarwinCore.wiki]] wiki page.<br>
 <h2>GBIF Help Desk</h2>
 Send email messages to helpdesk@gbif.org to report problems with GBIF services, such as the GBIF Registry.
 Do not send IPT-specific help question to the Help Desk.
 Instead send them to the IPT mailing list (see below).<br>
 <h2>GBIF Registry</h2>